Eight Hour Marching Band Rule Q&A

 A: The last Monday in August.

-Q: Does meeting, warming-up or doing a "run through" prior to an appearance at a football game count towards the 8 hours?
+Q: Does meeting, warming-up or doing a "run through" prior to a performance count towards the 8 hours?

 A: On performance days (football games, competitions and other public performances) bands may hold up to one additional hour warm-up, run-through or dress rehearsal beyond the eight hour limitation.